valentinusdelvin/cinemania-mantap/README.md

 2. Clone the project into your favorite Java IDE (IntelliJ, Eclipse, etc.).
 3. Run the `Main` class to start the application.

+## 🧾 Notes
+- The application uses an SQLite database file named `cinema.db` located in the project root.
+- The database file is not included in the repository; it will be created automatically after running the setup.
+- If you want to reset the database, delete the `cinema.db` file and run the setup again.

 ## 🔑 Default Accounts

 **Admins:**